-If you have a high schooler, chances are he or she has experimented with drugs or alcohol at least once.
+A key concern for parents is why teens use drugs or alcohol.
+It makes sense.
+Most parents understand that a child will likely experiment with drugs or alcohol at least once.
 Does it make them “a bad kid”?
 Of course not.
-Trying alcohol and drugs for the first time can be part of growing up.
-We all have this friend in high school who started drinking and doing drugs as a teen and turned out just fine.
+It can be part of growing up.
+We all had a friend (or ten) in high school who started drinking and doing drugs as a teen and turned out just fine.
 Maybe, that teen was you.

 1. They Are Curious

-Drugs and alcohol are everywhere… on television, in conversation with their peers, on social media.
+Drugs and alcohol are everywhere — on television, in conversation with their peers, on social media.
 They are often presented as not being a big deal or cool.
 It’s natural for teens to want to know what alcohol tastes like, what being drunk feels like, or what being high is really like.
-Adolescence is often a time of firsts and hopefully experimenting episodically with “soft” drugs or alcohol will go no further than that.
+Adolescence is often a time of firsts and hopefully experimenting, episodically with “soft” drugs or alcohol, will go no further than that.

 2. They Want to Feel Like They Belong